SynthstromAudible/DelugeFirmware/GOVERNANCE.md

 `community` (stable) releases:
 * Community releases will be done in a three months cycle at the end of January, April, July and October
-* Two weeks before every release date there will be a window of two weeks where only bugfix pull requests can be accepted into `develop` while the project management team works on creating a new `community` release from the current `develop` branch.
+* Two weeks before every release date a special release candidate branch is created from the community branch at that time.
+This branch only merges bugfixes and no new features from the community branch.
-* During this time users and developers can test the release candidate and make sure it is of high quality for the final release on GitHub Releases tagged as `community`.
+* During the two weeks until release users and developers can test the release candidate and make sure it is of high quality for the final release on GitHub Releases tagged as `community`.

 ## What to expect and when to expect it